brson/brson.github.com/_posts/2021-03-09-further-adventures-with-substrate-and-ink.md

 I am doing this because I like and understand static websites:
 I want to be in the web platform world, not the npm/yarn/node world.
-If this were to progress beyond a prototype I would put more effort into learning "proper" node development.
+If this were to progress beyond a prototype I would put more effort into learning proper node development.

 [Here is the source][jssrc] as of the current commit.